munki/munki-pkg/README.md

 **postinstall_action**
 String.
 One of "none", "logout", or "restart".
 Defaults to "none".

+**preserve_xattr**
+ Boolean: true or false.
+Defaults to false.
+Setting this to true would preserve extended attributes, like codesigned flat files (e.g. script files), amongst other xattr's such as the apple quarantine warning (com.apple.quarantine).

 **product id**
 Optional.
 String.
 Sets the value of the "product id" attribute in a distribution-style package's Distribution file.
 If this is not defined, the value for `identifier` (the package identifier) will be used instead.